Payments, Billing, and Refunds

 Students/Authorized Users who wish to remit tuition payments in person can do so only at the Cashier's Office located in room 165 of Yost Hall, Monday through Friday, 9:00 am to 4:00 pm

 Written authorization is required for special billing arrangements.
-If a third party (example: an employer, private trust fund, and domestic, foreign, or other government agency) is to pay all or part of your tuition and fees, Student Financial Services will bill your sponsor directly.
+If a third party (example: an employer, private trust fund, and domestic, foreign, or other government agency) will pay all or part of your tuition and fees, Student Financial Services will bill your sponsor directly.
 A copy of your sponsor's agreement must be forwarded to Student Financial Services during the first week of each semester.

 Prepaid college plans/529 plans